tsackton/taelgarverse/docs/gazetteer/northwest-coast/rivers/sulqat.md

 </div>

-The Sulqat is a cold, rushing river, mostly unnavigable, that flows northeast from the ~Mawakel Border Mountains~ to the ~North Bay~, past the city of [Suhaya](<../mawar-confederacy/suhaya.md>).
+The Sulqat is a cold, rushing river, mostly unnavigable, that flows northeast from the [Mawar Mountains](<../mawar-confederacy/mawar-mountains.md>) to the ~North Bay~, past the city of [Suhaya](<../mawar-confederacy/suhaya.md>).
 The salmon runs on the Sulqat are a major source of food and income for the people of the [Mawar Confederacy](<../mawar-confederacy/mawar-confederacy.md>).